IRNAS/irnas-zephyr-template/doc/development/west_yml_usage.md

 If the application source code includes some headers from blocked/missing modules or if included headers use blocked/missing modules you will get an error that will complain about missing header files.
-In that case, you have to go to manifest file, find commented module, run `east update`, return to the app folder, delete build folder and build again.
+In that case, you have to go to manifest file, find commented module, run `east update`, return to the `app` directory, delete `build/` directory and build again.

 ### Updating `sdk-nrf` version